Kaikōura: 20th century

-The population increased as a result of the extensive works required to built the railway in 1935.
+The population increased as a result of the extensive works required to build the railway in 1935.
 In December 1945, the Christchurch to Picton railway line was officially opened at Kaikōura.
-5000 people came out to celebrate the occasion.
+5,000 people came out to celebrate the occasion.
 The population fell slightly after the railway was completed.

-Between 1945 and 1960, over-fishing led to a decline in the crayfish numbers.

-In 1962 the roll-on/roll-off car ferry between Wellington and Picton brought more visitors to Kaikōura.
-There was only one motel (with 40 beds) prior to 1962.
+In 1962 the roll-on/roll-off car ferry between Wellington and Picton increased travel between the North and South Islands, bringing more visitors to Kaikōura.
+There was only one motel (with 40 beds) before 1962.

+Between 1945 and 1960, over-fishing led to a decline in the numbers of crayfish (spiny lobsters).
+By 1975, the decline in crayfish numbers had extended to other fish species.
+In 1975, 97 registered fishing vessels were operating out of Kaikōura.
 There are reports that between 1963 and 1964, 248 sperm whales in Kaikoura waters were killed during the last of the whaling activity in New Zealand.

 Kaikōura struggled economically during the 1970s.
-In 1975 there were 304 motel beds and a further 500 camp ground beds and hotel beds.
+In 1975, there were 304 motel beds and a further 500 campground beds and hotel beds.
 The Marlborough Regional Development Council noted that there was investment in accommodation but not in tourist attractions at this time.

-By 1975 the decline in crayfish numbers had extended to other fish species.
-In 1975 there were 97 registered fishing vessels operating out of Kaikoura.

 The restructuring of the economy following the election of the Labour government in 1984 also affected Kaikōura adversely.
 Farm incomes dropped.
 Public sector employment was affected badly.
-There were 170 jobs lost in a town of 3000.
+There were 170 jobs lost in a town of 3,000.

-In 1985 a group of local Kaikoura people established a tourist centre, and began promoting Kaikōura as a tourist destination.
+In 1985, a group of local Kaikōura people established a tourist centre and began promoting Kaikōura as a tourist destination.
 The focus at that stage was on the walking opportunities and the scenery.
 Whale-watching was established as a tourist venture in Kaikōura in 1987.
 Local Māori leaders were concerned about local unemployment, and mortgaged their houses to buy a 6.7 m boat to start up a whale watching business to see the local sperm whales.
-In the first year of business, 3000 tourists took the opportunity to see whales.
+In the first year of business, 3,000 tourists took the opportunity to see whales.
 This has greatly expanded to more than 100,000 per annum.

 2016 Kaikōura earthquake

 On 14 November 2016, a 7.8-magnitude earthquake struck the South Island just after midnight.
 It left two people dead (one near the town and one in the adjacent Hurunui District) and triggered a small tsunami.
 One thousand tourists and hundreds of residents were stranded in Kaikōura after the earthquake cut off train and vehicle access.
 New Zealand Air Force helicopters ferried many people out of Kaikoura initially with the New Zealand navy sending HMNZS Canterbury to ferry many hundreds of tourists out.

-1700 construction workers completed two million man hours to repair the quake-damaged route along State Highway 1 after the 2016 Kaikōura earthquake.
+1700 construction workers completed two million man-hours to repair the quake-damaged route along State Highway 1 after the 2016 Kaikōura earthquake.
 It reopened on 15 December 2017.
 The repairs included fixing almost 200 km of damaged road and a similar length of railway line.
 The repairs cost NZ$1.1 billion.